About Osage County

 - The median household income in Osage County is approximately $52,000, below the Oklahoma state average, with considerable variation between incorporated towns and rural areas.

-Major employers include the Osage Nation government and its enterprises, including Osage Casinos, which operate gaming facilities in Tulsa, Sand Springs, Skiatook, Ponca City, Bartlesville, and Hominy.
+Major employers include Osage County Nation government and its enterprises, including Osage County Casinos, which operate gaming facilities in Tulsa, Sand Springs, Skiatook, Ponca City, Bartlesville, and Hominy.
 Healthcare providers, school districts, and local governments are significant public sector employers.
 Cattle ranching remains economically significant, with thousands of acres devoted to grazing.

 Unemployment rates in Osage County typically track slightly above state averages, ranging between 3.5% and 5.5% in recent years.
-Economic development initiatives focus on diversifying beyond extractive industries, supporting small business development, and leveraging heritage tourism.
+Economic development initiatives focus on diversifying beyond extractive industries, supporting small business development, and using heritage tourism.
 The tax base benefits from both surface property taxes and production taxes on mineral extraction.

 Workforce challenges include distance from metropolitan centers and limited public transportation.